RodoJML/BIS03---Project1/README.md

     (5) Problem 5: Merge

 This was the first project of two, required for the Course "BIS03 - Programming I for TI" at "Universidad Latina de Costa Rica" back in 2021.

-*Since project development was for Spanish students and professor, the app runs in Spanish however I tried to add comments in english.